 The great achievement of the poppy ritual lies in blurring the details of history - the facts that everyone once knew - into a generic 'tragedy of war' narrative in which pointless suffering becomes meaningful sacrifice.
 In other words, the whole poppy ritual has been concerned right from its beginnings not with supporting the public remembrance of the people who fought and died and for what, but with undermining it.

 Unfortunately what seems to happen is the opposite of remembering and the opposite of democracy.
 The dominance of the poppy ritual crowds out a real public conversation about our wars, past, present and future.
 It has become difficult to say no to wearing one and thereby becoming inveigled in its bad faith rituals, especially if you are in any way a public figure.
-The poppy imposes a wartime question to a peacetime society - are you against our troops?
+The poppy imposes a wartime question on a peacetime society: 'Are you with us or are you against our troops?'
 Yet the story the poppy ritual upholds, and especially its cloying emotional narrative, is one that forecloses the politicisation of war.
 Society and government unite to relate to our veterans through gratitude and sorrow

 A real remembrance day would have much less solidarity and singing from the same hymn sheet.
 Not only should we refuse to allow the government or related organisations to determine our relationship to veterans.
 We should refuse to allow the government to rewrite our own history to justify the incompetence and jingoistic militarism of past governments.
 We should take responsibility for critically reflecting on whether the reasons for the wars were worthy of what they took from those sent to fight, and not permit farce to be rationalised as tragedy.
 We should refuse to allow the government to take advantage of our respect for veterans to propagandise for its current and future militarism.
 Instead we should take up our responsibility as citizens not to allow such bravery to be squandered again.